Mina the Hollower: First-Hour Guide to Early Loot and Spending

 • Heal your route, not your ego: if a room went badly, back off and stabilize instead of pushing deeper with low resources.

 If a fight feels messy, that usually means your spacing was wrong before it means your build was wrong.
-That distinction matters early, because it keeps you from overspending on damage when the real fix is learning the room entry and disengage timing.
+That distinction matters early, because it keeps you from overspending on damage when the real fix is learning room entry and disengage timing.

 Advertisement

-Screenshot from Mina the Hollower
+Mina the Hollower in-game screenshot

 What to loot first when everything looks useful

 If you are choosing between a permanent defensive increase and a small offensive edge, the defensive option is usually the smarter blind-run purchase.
-The exception is when common enemies are already taking too many clean hits to finish; then you are paying a resource tax every room and attack can become the better value.
+The exception is when common enemies are already taking too many clean hits to finish; then you are paying a resource tax every room and attack becomes the better value.

 🎮